Anovia/partner-api-docs/README.md

 Method | Route                | Description
 ------ | -------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 POST   | /leads                    | Create a new lead
 GET    | /leads                    | Returns a collection of leads
 GET    | /leads/:id                | Returns a lead by it's id
 GET    | /leads/:id/tags           | Returns a lead's tags object
 POST   | /leads/:id/tags           | Add tags to an existing lead.
 Tags with new keys will be added, tags with existing keys will be ignored.
 PUT    | /leads/:id/tags           | Update a lead's tags. <br> **NOTE** PUT'ing tags will replace all tags for a lead, so when using PUT, send ALL tags that should exist for that lead. <br> All attributes outside of tags object will be ignored.
 When using PUT, existing tags will be updated, new tags will be added.
 Updates to merchant/lead tags are distinct operations, so if you want to update a lead's tags and it's merchants, you would need to make those calls separately.
 GET    | /leads/:id/merchants      | Returns all merchants for a specific lead
+POST   | /leads/:id/attachments    | Add attachments to an existing lead.

 ### Lead Schema